giampaolo/psutil/docs/index.rst

     `SetPriorityClass`_ Windows APIs and *value* is one of the :data:`psutil.*_PRIORITY_CLASS <psutil.ABOVE_NORMAL_PRIORITY_CLASS>`
     constants reflecting the MSDN documentation.
+    The return value on Windows is a :class:`psutil.ProcessPriority` enum member.
     Example which increases process priority on Windows:

       >>> p.nice(psutil.HIGH_PRIORITY_CLASS)

+    .. versionchanged:: 8.0.0 on Windows, return value is now a :class:`psutil.ProcessPriority` enum member.

   .. method:: ionice(ioclass=None, value=None)